nekonaute/pogobot/README.md

 ### Compile and upload your application

-The easiest way to create a new application is to duplicate "helloworld" where is pleased you.
+The easiest way to create a new application is to duplicate "helloworld" where is pleased you.<br>
 Do not forget to change the PATH to the builded SDK inside the Makefile.

 ## Tools

 ### version_creation_litex.sh
-This script is used to identify the state of all folders from litex.
+This script is used to identify the state of all folders from litex.<br>
 You have to execute the script inside the 'litex' folder to generate a file.

 ## Kwown Issues